hsxu1218/test/readme.txt

-﻿git is an distributed version control system. git is free software.
+﻿git is an very goog distributed version control system. git is free and good software distrubuted under the GPL.